 Property is Power!
-Closing the Black Homeownership Gap
+Closing the Black homeownership gap

 A Modern Wealth Divide

 The consequences are profound.
-Homeownership remains the cornerstone of wealth in America, accounting for roughly 68% of total household net worth for the average family.
-When that pathway is obstructed, it doesn’t just limit where one can live it defines how one’s children will live.
+Homeownership remains the cornerstone of wealth in America, accounting for roughly 68 percent of total household net worth for the average family.
+When that pathway is obstructed, it doesn’t just limit where one can live; it defines how one’s children will live.

 Current Headwinds